 Will Lloyd's Register continue to provide Notified Body services in the EU after Brexit?

 We have made applications for Marine Equipment Directive (2014/90/EU) in the Netherlands for NoBo approval for Lloyd's Register Nederlands BV.
-The application is currently being assessed and we will provide updates here when more information is available.

 We intend to provide identical services to those currently provided through our existing entity in the Netherlands: Lloyd's Register Nederlands BV.